BoozeLee/githubupdater-tools/github_organization_plan.md

 - Regularly review repository status and update as needed
 - Ensure all repositories follow the bakerstreet concept of organization and documentation

+### 7. AI Job Framework
+- Use the AI job framework to identify high-value opportunities for AI/ML projects
+- Apply for Qwen integration projects to showcase expertise with latest AI models
+- Complete the 7-day sentiment analysis project using the roadmap in `qwen-enhanced-framework.md`

 ## Recommended Actions

 ### Immediate Actions